tereza-blazkova/tereza-blazkova.github.io/README.md

 /* Container styling for header and nav to match sections below */ .header-container {
-    max-width: 800px; /* Same width as the container sections */
+    max-width: 90%; /* Use percentage for flexible width */
-    margin: 2rem auto; /* Add some top margin for spacing */ }
+    margin: 2rem auto; /* Center align and space from top */ }

 header {